Skip to main content

 Current-dominated coasts.
 Throughgoing strong ocean currents impinging from the adjacent deep ocean dominate sediment movement and shaping of the coast.
 (These are the least common of the four kinds.)

-This page titled 8.2: Classification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by John Southard (MIT OpenCourseware) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.2: Classification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by John Southard (MIT OpenCourseware) via source content that was edited to the style and standards of the LibreTexts platform.